jasonluxie/2-1-mp-rock-paper-scissors/README.md

 # 2-1-mp-rock-paper-scissors

-## Drscription
+## Description
-Rudimentary rock, paper, scissors game which accepts R,S, and P inputs from user and compares it to values of computer to decides if user won, lost, or tied.
+Rudimentary rock, paper, scissors game which accepts R, S, and P inputs from user and compares it to values of computer to decides if user won, lost, or tied.
 Wins, losses, and ties are tracked and displayed after each comparison.

+## Notes
+* At the moment, the game only recieves **R, S,** and **P** as inputs.
+* The game will stop running if you change tabs, as it relies on prompts, alerts, and confirmation windows to work.

 ## Code used and thought process